jina-ai/action-hub-builder/README.md

 # hub-builder

-`hub-builder` is a simple interface for recursively building & validating [Jina Hub](https://github.com/jina-ai/jina-hub) executors.
+`hub-builder` is a simple interface for building & validating [Jina Hub](https://github.com/jina-ai/jina-hub) executors.
 It is built on top of [`jina hub` interface](https://github.com/jina-ai/jina).
 It can be used as a Github action in the CICD workflow, or via CLI.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->